Smithtekpty/smithtek-nodered/README.md

 These are the properties you should configure, by double clicking the node:

-* __Token__ _or_ __msg.token__: This is your account token.
+* __Token__: This is your account token.

-* __Device label__ _or_ __msg.device_label__: The label of the Device to which you want to send the data.
+* __Device label__ _or_ __msg.payload.device_label__: The label of the Device to which you want to send the data.
+If no Device exists with this label, it will be automatically created.
+Can be sent dynamically in the message JSON object with the key: `device_label`.
+If no Device label is sent in the message, it defaults back to the value from the Device Label field.
+Keep in mind that the Device Label is required.

+*  __TLS__: By default all data is sent encrypted via TLS.
+Uncheck if data should be sent unencrypted.

 * __msg.payload:__ This payload will contain all the values that will be sent to the Device.
 It's structured to use the key of the object as the Variable label and the value of the key as the value to send to SmithTek, e.g. `{"variable-label": 42}`

-* __Simple Node__: Simple node mode publishes only to a single variable label.
-If set, the node will make available for you an input text area to set the variable label that will store the values sent.
-The msg.payload **must contain only the numerical value** to publish to the SmithTek API, not an object type.
-Example: 30, 20.

-* __Variable label__: If simple node is checked, this fiel will be visible.
-Fill it with the variable label that should store values.
+The message can contain the following properties:

+- `msg.payload.device_label` (optional) - The name of the Device to which the packet will be published.
+If no Device Label is sent, it takes the Device Label from the *Device Label* field in the node settings.

+- `msg.payload` (optional) - The values to be published on the given Device.
+Each key is the label of the variable.

+Example of a simple value JSON message:`{"value": 100}`.

+Example of a JSON message providing context data: `{"variable": {"value": 200, "context": {"key1": "value1","key2": "value2"}}}`.

+Example of JSON message with multiple variables: `{"variable_1": {"value": 100, "context": {"key1": "value1", "key2": "value2"}}, "variable_2": {"value": 200, "context": { "key1": "value1", "key2": "value2"}}}`.

 ## Authentication